ern0/gioco-a-intervalli/doc/lessons.md

 I was wrong.

-### Renumber
+### The renumber problem

 Even in the full-screen editor, writing a BASIC program requires to write line numbers as well.
-But the program is not written starting at the first line and stopping at the last.
+But the program is not written starting at the first line and finishing at the last.
 So there comes a point
 when you have to renumber the lines, to make room for inserting new ones.

-Of course, there's no text editor with renumber functionality.
+Of course, there's no text editor with renumber functionality or other support of BASIC.
-So, I had to write a renumber tool - you can find it in the repository: `renumber.py`.
+So, I had to write a *Renumber Tool* - you can find it in the repository: `renumber.py`.

 I haven't written a complete